jkshenton/castep-docs/docs/tutorials/NEB/neb_tutorial.md

 It depends...
 It's usually easier to start with a small number of images and increase if you need to. *[A bit vague.]*

-Using many (i.e. > 15) will result in slow convergence, but may lead to a more accurate minimum energy pathway. *[Presumably more images will never give a worse result?
-Would it be better expressed in terms of a rule of thumb e.g. 10 x the number of expected transition states?]*
+Using many (i.e. > 15) will result in slow convergence, but may lead to a more accurate minimum energy pathway for complex barriers.
+If you do find a particularly complex pathway, however, you might be better off splitting the work up into more than one NEB calculation, each with fewer images.
+Just remember to always fully relax the end points (even if the end point is a meta-stable local minimum)!

 Using too few (i.e. < 5) might fail to find the minimum energy pathway. *[Not clear to me what this means.
 Partly because I don't have a clear idea of what the "spacing" between images means.]*